shaik1002/biggitlabbomb/doc/api/repository_submodules.md

 ## Update existing submodule reference in repository

-In some workflows, especially automated ones, you can update a submodule's reference to keep up to date other projects that use it.
+In some workflows, especially automated ones, it can be useful to update a submodule's reference to keep up to date other projects that use it.
 This endpoint allows you to update a [Git submodule](https://git-scm.com/book/en/v2/Git-Tools-Submodules) reference in a specific branch.